HTML Puzzles

 Retrieves URL data of the window to which an application is loaded:

-The "in parent doc" checkbox should be enabled if the window of an external HTML document is required (in which Verge3D application's .html file is embedded using iframe).
+The in parent doc checkbox should be enabled if the HTML element is located in the parent HTML document (i.e. when app's .html file is embedded using iframe).

 Getting URL data by using visual coding blocks